marcosventosa/LLMToolkit/README.md

 ## Creating a New Service

-One of the main goals of LLMBridge is to make it easy to integrate new services.
+One of the main goals of LLMToolkit is to make it easy to integrate new services.
 The `LLMInterface` can manage multiple services at the same time, enabling the LLM to interact with all of them seamlessly.

 ### Service Implementation Guidelines

 1. **Create a Service Class**

-   - Create a new directory for your service under `src/llmbridge/services/`.
+   - Create a new directory for your service under `src/llmtoolkit/services/`.
    - Implement your service class in a file within this directory.

    **Example Structure:**

    ```
-   src/llmbridge/services/
+   src/llmtoolkit/services/
    ├── __init__.py
    ├── jira_service/
    │   ├── __init__.py